Support for Early Childhood Professionals

 MNCDA and MNITCDA

-The Minnesota CDA (MNCDA) was designed to provide core training aligned with the Child Development Associate (CDA) National Credentialing Program.
+The Minnesota CDA (MNCDA) and its infant/toddler specific counterpart the MNITCDA were designed to provide core training aligned with the Child Development Associate (CDA) National Credentialing Program.
 Cohorts are held face-to-face throughout the state and online through Eager-to-Learn.
 The credential consists of 120 hours of face-to-face classes or 48 weeks of online learning which:

 - Provides a foundation in early care and education across all eight CDA subject areas for early childhood educators in family child care programs and child care centers.